SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 This document describes what what is planned for Spartacus for Q1 2020 and later.

-If you have any questions, use the feedback channel of our [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/enQtNDM1OTI3OTMwNjU5LTg1NGVjZmFkZjQzODc1MzFhMjc3OTZmMzIzYzg0YjMwODJiY2YxYjA5MTE5NjVmN2E5NjMxNjEzMGNlMDRjMjU).
+If you have technical questions, you can get in touch with us on [Stack Overflow](https://stackoverflow.com/questions/tagged/spartacus-storefront).
+For non-technical questions, you can reach us on our [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/enQtNDM1OTI3OTMwNjU5LTg1NGVjZmFkZjQzODc1MzFhMjc3OTZmMzIzYzg0YjMwODJiY2YxYjA5MTE5NjVmN2E5NjMxNjEzMGNlMDRjMjU).
+Feedback welcome!

 #### *Disclaimer - Forward-Looking Statements*